Dannyps/emi-modbus/README.md

 1. Code cleanup.
 1. Add support for write (so that EMI address can be changed.
 Might be useful for residential buildings).
 1. Allow further customisation via args:
-    1. Serial devicec file name
+    1. Serial device file name
     1. Interval for instant values polling
     1. Values to poll
     0. We may consider going next level with a yaml config file instead.